Financial sector

 No hay anuncios

-The supervisory body understands that this type of public statement, in which the main banks in the Spanish market are involved, "would have allowed entities in the sector to anticipate the future behavior of their competitors".
-The initiation of these proceedings does not prejudge the final outcome of the investigation.
-A maximum period of 24 months is now open for instruction and resolution.
+The supervisory body understands that these types of public statements, in which the main banks in the Spanish market are involved, "would have allowed entities in the sector to anticipate the future behavior of their competitors".
+The initiation of this file does not prejudge the final outcome of the investigation.
+A maximum period of 24 months is now opened for instruction and resolution.

-The CNMC's decision has surprised the sector, as some executives "answered journalists' questions at the results presentations," according to some sources.
-They also recall that mortgages in the Spanish market are among the cheapest in Europe, and that "they are public data" from the European Central Bank (ECB).
-According to these figures, only Malta (2.08%) and Bulgaria (2.48%) have cheaper loans for buying a home.
-In Spain they are at 2.80%, while the average in the euro area is 3.43%, according to April data.
+The CNMC's decision has surprised the sector, as some executives "answered journalists' questions at earnings presentations," according to some sources.
+They also recall that mortgages in the Spanish market are among the cheapest in Europe, and that "this is public data" from the European Central Bank (ECB).
+According to these figures, only Malta (2.08%) and Bulgaria (2.48%) have cheaper loans for purchasing housing.
+In Spain, they are at 2.80%, while the euro area average is 3.43%, according to April data.
 They also recall that mortgages "are not granted for profitability reasons but especially to achieve customer loyalty, because they are long-term loans".